 Straight Time was directed by Ulu Grosbard and written by Alvin Sargent.
-It stars Dustin Hoffman, coming of his major success in All the President’s Men and Marathon Man, as a lifelong criminal trying to go straight.
-While this movie has an incredible cast in Gary Busey, Emmet Walsh, Kathy Bates and Harry Dean Stanton, this movie is 100% Hoffman.
+It stars Dustin Hoffman, coming off his major success in All the President’s Men and Marathon Man, as a lifelong criminal trying to go straight.
+While this movie has an incredible cast in Gary Busey, Emmet Walsh, Kathy Bates, and Harry Dean Stanton, this movie is 100%, Hoffman.

 The other scene I wanted to highlight is the jewelry heist… again.
-Hoffman’s desperation and obsession during this scene is infectious.
-You can’t help as an audience member but to feel the same way.
+Hoffman’s desperation and obsession during this scene are infectious.
+You can’t help as an audience member but feel the same way.
 He is sweating and screaming because he must find the watch his girl liked when he was casing the place.
-Stanton is screaming at him that the cops are on the way, there is no way he is walking away without that watch.
-It’s a little sad that this performance has been buried among his others, since it should get more praise.
+Stanton is yelling at him that the cops are on the way, there is no way he is walking away without that watch.
+It’s a little sad that this performance has been buried among his others since it should get more praise.

-While it’s fine that I can focus my review on the acting/directing and writing, I would be remiss if I didn’t mention the insight this movie brings into the inner workings of a lifelong criminal.
-There are two sentences uttered by Hoffman to his girlfriend that are small window on how his character’s mind work.
-The first one comes during their first date when he describes to her what is like to be in prison versus what is like to be in the real world.
-Basically, he says that in prison, “what’s inside is what matters”, but when you are in the real world, “what you got in your pocket is what matters”.
+While it’s okay that I can focus my review on the acting/directing and writing, I would be remiss if I didn’t mention the insight this movie brings into the inner workings of a lifelong criminal.
+There are two sentences uttered by Hoffman to his girlfriend that are a small window on how his character’s mind works.
+The first one comes during their first date when he describes to her what is like to be in prison versus what it is like to be in the real world.
+He says that in jail, “what’s inside is what matters,” but when you are in the real world, “what you got in your pocket is what matters.”
 He almost romanticizes life in prison, saying you are valued more as a person than on the outside.
 This is bookmarked with the last thing he says to her towards the end of the movie.
-When she asks why can’t she go with him, he simple tells her; “because I want to get caught”.
-He is tired of the pressures and rules of the outside world and he simple wants to go back to his home.
+When she asks why can’t she go with him, he tells her; “because I want to get caught.”
+He is tired of the pressures and rules of the outside world, and he merely wants to go back to his home.